Stieg Larsson

 Karl Stig-Erland "Stieg" Larsson (/stiːɡ ˈlɑrsən/, /sv/; 15 August 1954 – 9 November 2004) was a Swedish writer, journalist, and far-left activist.
-He is best known for writing the Millennium trilogy of crime novels, which were published posthumously, starting in 2005, after he died of a sudden heart attack.
+He is best known for writing the first trilogy in the Millennium series of crime novels, which was published posthumously, starting in 2005, after he died of a sudden heart attack.
 The trilogy was adapted as three motion pictures in Sweden, and one in the United States (for the first book only).
-The publisher commissioned David Lagercrantz to write the next trilogy, and Karin Smirnoff to write the third trilogy in the series, which has seven novels as of September 2024.
+Larsson had conceived of ten books in the series; the publisher commissioned David Lagercrantz to write the next trilogy, and Karin Smirnoff to write the third trilogy in the series, which has eight novels as of December 2025.
 For much of his life, Larsson lived and worked in Stockholm.
 His journalistic work covered socialist politics and he acted as an independent researcher of right-wing extremism.

 He was the second-best-selling fiction author in the world for 2008, owing to the success of the English translation of The Girl with the Dragon Tattoo, behind Afghan-American novelist Khaled Hosseini.
 The third and final novel in the Millennium trilogy, The Girl Who Kicked the Hornets' Nest, became the bestselling book in the United States in 2010, according to Publishers Weekly.
 By March 2015, his series had sold 80 million copies worldwide.

 Early life, family and education

-Stieg Larsson was born in Skelleftehamn, Västerbottens län, Sweden, the son of Erland Larsson (born 1935) and his wife Vivianne, née Boström (1937–1991).
+Stieg Larsson was born in Skelleftehamn, Västerbottens län, Sweden, the son of Erland Larsson (1935-2026) and his wife Vivianne, née Boström (1937–1991).
 His father and maternal grandfather worked in the Rönnskärsverken smelting plant in Skelleftehamn.
 Suffering from arsenic poisoning, his father resigned from his job, and the family subsequently moved to Stockholm.
 However, because of their cramped living conditions, they chose to let one-year-old Larsson remain behind.
 Until the age of nine, Larsson lived with his grandparents in a small wooden house in the countryside, near the village of Bjursele in Norsjö Municipality, Västerbotten County.
 He attended the village school and used cross-country skis to get to and from school during the long, snowy winters in northern Sweden, experiences that he remembered fondly.

 In the book "There Are Things I Want You to Know" About Stieg Larsson and Me, Eva Gabrielsson describes this as Larsson's motivation for setting part of his first novel The Girl with the Dragon Tattoo in northern Sweden, which Gabrielsson calls "godforsaken places at the back of beyond."

 Larsson was not as fond of the urban environment in the city Umeå, where he resided with his parents after his grandfather, Severin Boström, died of a heart attack at age 50.

 Larsson earned a secondary diploma in social sciences in 1972.
 He applied to the Joint Colleges of Journalism in Stockholm, but he failed the entrance examination.
 In 1974, Larsson was drafted into the Swedish Army under the conscription law.
 He spent 16 months in compulsory military service, training as a mortarman in an infantry unit in Kalmar County.